AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Integrazione dell’agente di IA per Journey Optimizer tramite MCP</strong><br/></th>
+<th><strong>Journey Optimizer AI Agent Integration via MCP</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Adobe Journey Optimizer ora fornisce un server <strong>MCP (Model Context Protocol)</strong> che racchiude le operazioni di campagna, fedeltà e sandbox direttamente in qualsiasi applicazione compatibile con MCP.
-Con questa integrazione, utenti tipo diversi possono collaborare intorno agli stessi dati di orchestrazione.
-Invece di scrivere query sull’API REST di AJO o navigare tra più schermate dell’interfaccia utente, puoi descrivere l’intento conversazionalmente e consentire al LLM di richiamare gli strumenti MCP appropriati.
-Questa funzionalità è attualmente disponibile in Claude Web e Desktop.</p>
+<p>Adobe Journey Optimizer now provides an <strong>MCP (Model Context Protocol) server</strong> that surfaces campaign, loyalty, and sandbox operations directly inside any MCP-compatible application.
+With this integration, different personas can collaborate around the same orchestration data.
+Instead of writing queries against the AJO REST API or navigating multiple UI screens, you can describe your intent conversationally and let the LLM invoke the appropriate MCP tools.
+This capability is currently available in Claude Web and Desktop.</p>
-<p>Questa funzionalità è disponibile per tutti i clienti di Public Beta.</p>
+<p>This capability is available to all customers in Public Beta.</p>
-<p>Attività JIRA documentazione: <a href="https://jira.corp.adobe.com/browse/DOCAC-14509">DOCAC-14509</a></p>
+<p>Documentation JIRA task: <a href="https://jira.corp.adobe.com/browse/DOCAC-14509">DOCAC-14509</a></p>
 </td>
 </tr>
 </tbody>